New Flemish Alliance: Mainstream party

+Michel I government

+During the 2014 Belgian federal election, the N-VA again emerged as the largest party in both Flanders and Belgium as a whole.
+In the aftermath of the election, King Philippe nominated De Wever as informateur tasking him with forming a government.

+After five months of discussions, a coalition between CD&V, Open Vld, MR and N-VA was formed on 7 October 2014, with Walloon MR politician Charles Michel appointed as Prime Minister of Belgium.

 In December 2018, a political crisis emerged over whether to sign the Global Compact for Migration; N-VA was against this, whereas the other three parties in the federal government supported it.
-On 4 December 2018, the Prime Minister of Belgium, Charles Michel, announced that the issue would be taken to parliament for a vote.
+On 4 December 2018, Charles Michel announced that the issue would be taken to parliament for a vote.
 On 5 December, parliament voted 106 to 36 in favor of backing the agreement.
 Michel stated that he would endorse the pact on behalf of parliament, not on behalf of the divided government.
-Consequently, N-VA quit the federal government; the other three parties continue as a minority government (Michel II).
+Consequently, N-VA quit the federal government; the other three parties continued as a minority government (Michel II).

+2019 to 2025

-During the 2019 federal elections the party again polled in first place in the Flemish region but saw a decline in vote share for the first time, falling to 25.6% of the Flemish vote.
+During the 2019 federal elections, the party again polled in first place in the Flemish region.
+However, it also saw a decline in vote share for the first time, falling to 25.6% of the Flemish vote with commentators arguing this was due to a revival of the Vlaams Belang.

+Ahead of the 2024 federal elections, the N-VA announced it would run candidates in Wallonia for the first time.
+The party did not see any candidates elected in French-speaking districts, but it remained in first place in the Flemish region in the Federal Parliament despite polls indicating it would be overtaken by Vlaams Belang while it finished joint-first with the VB in the Flemish Parliament.

+2025 to present

+Early 2025, Bart De Wever became Belgian Prime Minister, after which Steven Vandeput was appointed as interim president until the next party elections.